โ† Back to ResourcesBreed Guides

 Do Dachshunds get diabetes?

-Yes — Dachshunds are one of the more diabetes-prone small breeds.
-Affects approximately 1–2% of Dachshunds.
-Risk factors: obesity (strongest risk factor), age (most cases appear in seniors 8–12 years), genetics, recurrent pancreatitis.
+Yes.
+Dachshunds are one of the more diabetes-prone small breeds.
+Affects approximately 1 to 2% of Dachshunds.
+Risk factors: obesity (strongest risk factor), age (most cases appear in seniors 8 to 12 years), genetics, recurrent pancreatitis.
 Symptoms: increased thirst and urination, increased appetite with weight loss, lethargy, possible cataracts.
-Treatment: lifelong daily insulin injections, prescription diabetic diet (Hill's w/d, Royal Canin Diabetic, $80–$120/bag), strict feeding schedule, regular blood glucose monitoring.
-Calgary cost: $80–$200/month insulin + supplies, $200–$400 for blood glucose curves every 6–12 months.
+Treatment: lifelong daily insulin injections, prescription diabetic diet (Hill's w/d, Royal Canin Diabetic, $80 to $120 a bag), strict feeding schedule, regular blood glucose monitoring.
+Calgary cost: $80 to $200 a month insulin plus supplies, $200 to $400 for blood glucose curves every 6 to 12 months.
 With proper management, diabetic Dachshunds live normal lifespans.

 What should I keep on hand for a Dachshund emergency?